fpdf-easytable/ajax_server_response_hander/README.md

 # Ajax Server Response Hander

-It is a two components (one frontend and one backend) to make ajax request and handle server response.
+It has two components (one frontend and one backend) to make ajax requests and handle server responses.

 # Background

 Many developers rely on jquery to make ajax calls to the server.
-And soon they find themselve writing code like
+And soon they find themselves writing code like
 ```
 $("button").click(function(){
   $.ajax({url: "demo_test.php", success: function(result){